JConcept/CSS-Zengarden/README.md

 ## Fonts used
 - `Font Awesome` : for the icons
 - `GOOGLE FONTS` : use for obtain right of Fonts
+- `Hanalei`      : for the h1 and h2 with Google Fonts
+- `Quicksand`    : for the text with Google Fonts

 ## Graphic univers